-Britannia made her last Cunard voyage on 25 November 1960.
-At the completion of her transatlantic crossing, she was destored and prepared for scrapping.
-Britannic sailed for Inverkeithing on 16 December - drawing to a close the era of the White Star Liners.
+Britannic sailed on her last Cunard voyage on 25 November 1960.
+At the completion of her transatlantic crossing she sailed for Inverkeithing and was scrapped.